ReasonEmbed: Enhanced Text Embeddings for Reasoning-Intensive Document Retrieval: Introduction

 In this paper, we propose \textbf{\embed}, a new text embedding model for reasoning-intensive document retrieval based on innovations of how synthetic data is generated and used.
 Our work includes the following technical contributions.

 First, we design a novel data synthesis method, called \textbf{\syn}.
 Our study begins by identifying \textbf{triviality} as the key bottleneck in existing synthetic datasets.
 Specifically, synthetic data often exhibits overly direct relationships between queries and documents, where the relevance can be easily captured by surface patterns, like similar terms or overlapping keywords.
-With this insight, we design a {three-stage workflow} comprising {conditioned query generation}, {source-excluded candidate mining}, and {reasoning-enhanced relevance annotation}.
-This effectively mitigates trivial cases while preserving the validness of the synthesized data.
+To support this, Section~\ref{sec:data_triviality_evidence} presents evidence demonstrating that the triviality problem severely impairs the retrieval capability of fine-tuned embedding models.
+With this insight, we design a \textbf{three-stage workflow} comprising {conditioned query generation}, {source-excluded candidate mining}, and {reasoning-enhanced relevance annotation}.
+This effectively mitigates trivial cases while preserving the validity of the synthesized training data.

 Second, we introduce a self-adaptive training method tailored for synthetic data, termed \textbf{\train}.
 Synthetic training samples exhibit varying levels of \textbf{reasoning intensity}, i.e., the degree of reasoning needed to capture the relationship between a query and its related document.
 Embedding models tend to reach performance saturation more quickly on samples with lower reasoning intensity.
 To address this, \train dynamically adjusts the weight of each training sample based on its estimated reasoning intensity, thereby enabling more effective utilization of the synthetic data.